CQC New Assessment Approach Guide

 Annual Provider Information Return (PIR)

-Care providers must continue submitting an annual PIR, which remains crucial for assessments.
+Care providers must continue submitting an annual PIR, which remains essential for assessments.

 Implementation Timeline